joshtynjala/actionscript-3.0-developers-guide/display/display-programming/controlling-distortion-when-scaling.md

 You can use 9-slice scaling (Scale-9) to create display objects where you have control over how the objects scale.
 With 9-slice scaling, the display object is divided into nine separate rectangles (a 3 by 3 grid, like the grid of a tic-tac-toe board).
-The rectangles aren’t necessarily the same size—you designate where the grid lines are placed.
+The rectangles aren't necessarily the same size—you designate where the grid lines are placed.
 Any content that lies in the four corner rectangles (such as the rounded corners of a button) will not be stretched or compressed when the display object scales.
 The top-center and